docker-flow/docker-flow-proxy/articles/swarm-mode-listener.md

 docker network create --driver overlay go-demo
 ```

-The first (*proxy*) will be dedicated to the proxy container and services that should be exposed through it.
+The first network (*proxy*) will be dedicated to the proxy container and services that should be exposed through it.
 The second (*go-demo*) is the network used for communications between containers that constitute the *go-demo* service.

 Next, we'll create the [swarm-listener](https://github.com/vfarcic/docker-flow-swarm-listener) service.
 It is companion to the `Docker Flow: Proxy`.
 Its purpose is to monitor Swarm services and send requests to the proxy whenever a service is created or destroyed.

 Please note that the assumption is that Swarm manager nodes are labeled as `type == manager`.
 If you're running these examples on your own Swarm cluster, make sure that all manager nodes are labeled.
 An example command to label a node would be `docker node update --label-add type=manager node-1`.

-Let's create the service.
+Let's create the `swarm-listener` service.

 ```bash
 docker service create --name swarm-listener \